wp-plugins/infocom-alert-state-indicator/readme.txt

 == Installation ==

-1. Unzip and upload the complete directory `isc-alert-widget` to the `/wp-content/plugins/` directory
+1. Unzip and upload the complete directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place the widget in your widget
+3. Place the widget in your widget area of choice

 == Frequently Asked Questions ==
 None, so far